 Years and years ago, my husband suggested that “we” learn to make biscotti.
 These twice-baked, Italian cookies proved to be super easy to make, which is a good thing since “we” became “me.”
 But, that’s okay.
 Biscotti are FishPapa’s favorite cookie which makes them fun for me to make for him.

 Recently, we’ve learned that we needed to make some changes to our family’s diet.
 I did some research and was pleased to find out that our favorite biscotti recipe fit well into the heart-healthier changes we’re trying to make.
 Almonds and dark chocolate both are considered helpful in lowering cholesterol and blood pressure.
 And since this recipe does not call for butter or oil, I didn’t have to face the conflicting, “Which fat do I use?” question.

 - 1 cup dark brown sugar

-- Preheat oven to 300°.
+- Preheat the oven to 300°.
 Line a large cookie sheet with parchment or a silpat mat.

-- Spoon batter into one long log down the center of parchment.
+- Spoon the batter into one long log down the center of the parchment paper.
 Bake for 50 minutes.
+The batter will spread.
 Remove from oven.

-- Cool completely.
-Store in an airtight container.
+- Serve with coffee or tea.
+Store the cookies in an airtight container for up to a week at room temperature.
 For longer storage, store the container in the freezer.